heberuriegas/hasura_rails_starter/README.md

 - Auth webhook for jwt authentication hasura endpoints
 - Actions and events microservices
 - OTP authentication for smartphones

-## TODO

 - Configure image uploads with active storage
 - Configure remote graphql schema

+## TODO

+- Oauth integration
 - Configure one click heroku deploy
+- Docs for registration and authentication with email and otp
+- Docs for actions and events microservices for hasura
+- Docs for file uploads

 ## License